QUOTAS: A new research platform for the data-driven investigation of black holes: QUOTAS : Database Design Development

 Mass and spin are fundamental properties of black holes.
-While mass estimates are available for several thousand sources (\cite{2013ApJ...764...45K,2014SSRv..183..253P,2019NatAs...3...11V}), at the present time, spin measurements are available only for a handful of sources (\cite{2020arXiv201108948R,2006AN....327.1039N}).
+While mass estimates are available for several thousand sources at the present time \citep{2013ApJ...764...45K,2014SSRv..183..253P,2019NatAs...3...11V}); spin measurements are available only for a handful of sources (\cite{2020arXiv201108948R,2006AN....327.1039N}).
 As the observed correlations are between SMBH mass and host galaxy properties, in this work, we restrict our investigation to BH masses.
-By construction the database structure of \quasarnet\ is kept inherently flexible to accommodate data on BH spins when they become available, at which time spins can be seamlessly incorporated to the other stored source attributes.

-\quasarnet\ includes BH masses derived from multiple techniques.
-These include mapping the orbits of individual stars, which is possible only for the Milky Way \citep{1997MNRAS.291..219G,1998ApJ...509..678G}; modeling the orbits of bulge stars from imaging and spectroscopy as performed for nearby galaxies \citep{1994AJ....107..634T} and using measurements of the speed of rotating gas using water mega-masers as tracers of the mass \citep{1995Natur.373..127M}.
-It has been demonstrated that the luminosity of an accreting SMBH can be used to infer its BH mass across a range of redshifts.
+By construction the database structure of QUOTAS\ is kept inherently flexible to accommodate data on BH spins as and when they become available, at which time spins can be seamlessly incorporated to the other stored source attributes.
+QUOTAS\ includes BH masses derived from multiple techniques where available.
+Many independent methods have been used to derive BH masses - including from the mapping of the orbits of individual stars, which is possible only for the Milky Way \citep{1997MNRAS.291..219G,1998ApJ...509..678G}; to modeling the orbits of bulge stars from imaging and spectroscopy as performed for nearby galaxies \citep{1994AJ....107..634T} and using measurements of the speed of rotating gas using water mega-masers as tracers of the mass \citep{1995Natur.373..127M}.
+It has been demonstrated with local data that the luminosity of an accreting SMBH can be used to infer its BH mass across a range of redshifts.

-One widely adopted method for SMBH mass determination, assumes that the BLR is virialized and that the motion of the emitting clouds reflects the gravitational potential of the central BH \cite{1982ApJ...255..419B,1993PASP..105..247P}.
+One widely adopted method for SMBH mass determination, available for many sources in QUOTAS\, assumes that the BLR is virialized and that the motion of the emitting clouds reflects the gravitational potential of the central BH \citep{1982ApJ...255..419B,1993PASP..105..247P}.
 Under this assumption, the black hole mass $M_{\bullet}$ can be estimated via: